-- 1. Follow all the instructions in the "Cleaning" section of this chapter. - 2.
-Fill up the fuel tank and add fuel stabilizer (if available) to prevent the fuel from deteriorating.
+- 1. Make any necessary repairs and perform all outstanding maintenance. - 2.
+Follow all the instructions in the Cleaning section of this chapter.

+Fill up the fuel tank and add fuel stabilizer (Fuel Med Rx if available), and then run the engine for 5 minutes to distribute the treated fuel.